-An Agenda Briefing for Councillors is held on the third (3rd) Monday of each month at 5.00pm.
+An Agenda Briefing for Councillors is held on the second last Tuesday of each month at 5.00pm.

-The Ordinary Council meeting takes place on the fourth (4^{th}) Monday of each month at 5.00pm.
+The Ordinary Council meeting takes place on the last Tuesday of each month at 5.00pm.
 At this meeting, all Councillors attend.
-They examine the recommendations made by Council's staff, debate and generally approve the recommendations before them
+They examine the recommendations made by Council's staff, debate and generally approve the recommendations before them.